localbusdriver/nextwork-aws-projects/Networks/VPC-Traffic-Flow-and-Security/VPC-Traffic-Flow-and-Security.md

 * **destination**: 0.0.0.0/0
 * **target**: igw - NextWork IG

+Routes are defined by their destination and target.
+The destination is the final destination of the route and the target is where the packet should go next to get one step closer to the destination.

 > Why is the *destination* 0.0.0.0/0?
 >> 0.0.0.0/0 means all IPv4 addresses!
 This is creating a default route that sends any traffic that doesn't match more specific routes on your route table.
 >>Since the the only other route has a destination of 10.0.0.0/16, this means all traffic that is not bound for another resource within the VPC is bound for the internet gateway!